 References for MA applications

-The School of Arts, Languages and Cultures has a new electronic referee report form that we urge all our applicants (including EU and International) to use, instead of the generic report forms.
+We use an electronic referee report form that we urge all our applicants (including EU and International) to use, instead of the generic report forms.

 Please use our interactive form and, at the end, click the 'submit' button to submit it to the University.
 One of our admissions staff will then acknowledge receipt, by sending a copy of your reference to you.
 If you already have a written reference prepared and you are satisfied that it meets our recommended guidelines below, you can simply email it via an attachment as a word document or pdf.